Why Cheetah Mobile Inc. (CMCM)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

-The average price from analysts is $49.57.
-CMCM currently public float of 40.18M and currently shorts hold a 0.35% ratio of that float.
+The average price from analysts is $49.57, which is -$2.18 below the current price.
+CMCM currently public float of 8.07M and currently shorts hold a 0.35% ratio of that float.
 Today, the average trading volume of CMCM was 11.20K shares.

 CMCM’s Market Performance

-CMCM stocks went down by -6.32% for the week, with a monthly drop of -8.25% and a quarterly performance of -7.79%, while its annual performance rate touched -66.68%.
-The volatility ratio for the week stands at 6.10% while the volatility levels for the past 30 days are set at 5.44% for Cheetah Mobile Inc. The simple moving average for the period of the last 20 days is 29.56% for CMCM stocks with a simple moving average of -5.93% for the last 200 days.
+CMCM stocks went up by 5.01% for the week, with a monthly jump of 1.69% and a quarterly performance of 4.23%, while its annual performance rate touched -63.37%.
+The volatility ratio for the week stands at 22.82% while the volatility levels for the past 30 days are set at 9.52% for Cheetah Mobile Inc. The simple moving average for the period of the last 20 days is 2.00% for CMCM stocks with a simple moving average of -25.94% for the last 200 days.

-Volatility was left at 5.44%, however, over the last 30 days, the volatility rate increased by 6.10%, as shares surge +23.84% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +19.29% upper at present.
+Volatility was left at 9.52%, however, over the last 30 days, the volatility rate increased by 22.82%, as shares surge +1.37% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -2.35% lower at present.

 Stock Fundamentals for CMCM